-For grades without market price data, we use the raw card price as a conservative floor — because you can always crack the slab and sell it ungraded.
+When a grade doesn't have enough market data, we use the raw card price as a floor — because you can always crack the slab.
+No inflated projections, no “potential” values.
+Just what the data supports.

 Your PSA 10 is only worth $500 if someone actually buys it.
 We check sales volume to make sure there's a real market, not just one lucky auction.